 Things that aren’t as important and could save your business money are:

 - impressive, modern tools: are they really necessary?

 - Branded overalls: they’re only going to get dirty, and there isn’t a heavy importance placed on them by homeowners

 Business cards, however, are always essential – even if it’s not a deciding factor in earning you your current job.
-Remember – the biggest number of leads are generated through word-of-mouth – if they can give your card to someone else that needs work, you’ve expanded your reach simply by doing a good job.
+Remember – the biggest number of leads are generated through word-of-mouth – if they can give your card to someone else that ‘liked their patio doors‘ and wants the same doing, you’ve expanded your reach simply by doing a good job.